JLDaquillana/pc3ApolloProject/README.md

 <h1 align="center"> APOLLO PROJECT </h1>
 <p align="center"> <code> COMPROG LABORATORY PROJECT </code></p>

-<h3 align="center"> PRICE CHECKING SOFTWARE </h3>
+<h3 align="center"> PRODUCT MANAGEMENT SYSTEM </h3>
 <body>
 <p align="left"><b> PROJECT DESCRIPTION: </b></p>
 <p align="center">

-A price checker software is a tool that helps consumers to compare and  to keep track of the costs of various products and services across multiple e-commerce platforms, online markets, and websites.
-It can also be used as a tool of large business companies in keeping track of and evaluating the costs of goods and services provided by rival companies in certain markets and sectors.
+The product management system is a software designed specifically for managing product information, including storing and generating details.
+Staff can register as a system admin and have full access to maintain daily records.
+The system will be developed using the programming language 'C' with various variables and strings.
+It is user-friendly, with a simple design that is easy to navigate without errors or warnings.

 </p>
 </body>